 Category Archives: Wrens GA

-The community of Pope Hill was the area around which present-day Wrens was established, around the time of the American Revolution.
+The community of Pope Hill was the area which became present-day Wrens.
+Pope Hill was settled around the time of the American Revolution.
 It’s sometimes referred to as Pope’s Crossroads.

 Though I haven’t been able to locate much information about the Popes, I assume they were the first settlers of the area.
 I’ve also yet to establish a connection to this house, but I’ve learned that it was built sometime around 1830.
 Double chimneys flank both ends of the house.
 I’ll update as I learn more.